-It wasn't that long ago that I didn't want anything to do with guns.
+It wasn't that long ago that I didn't care anything about guns.
 But the world was changing around me in ways that made me uncomfortable.
 I applied for a Texas Concealed Handgun License, but I didn't know how to shoot, or anything about guns really.
 Most people from Texas grow up around guns - I wasn't one of them.

 Well, one thing led to another.
 I joined a women's outdoors league where I found gobs of people shoot for fun.
 I also learned that guns are a lot like purses - when you find something you like, you need it in every size and style - and if its on sale that's even better!
 I started earning NRA Certifications, which then led to NRA Instructor Certifications because I wanted everyone to learn and love the sport of shooting.
 So, on the very high side of 40, I found my niche.
 Shooting, competing and TEACHING - these make me happy.